algorembrant/Pinescript.TradingView-Indicators.and.Strategies/Pinescript Language/Strategies/89RS-stra. Automated Trading/89RS-stra.notice. Automated strategy.md

  |**R-multiple** | its appears that its possible to get 4R-multiple upon reviwing the trades| unresolved |
  |**winrate** | the winrate is 40-43% and its not that idieal|unresolved |

+This strategy is naturally profitable but i would like to increase the R-multiples and the winrate, ima run diferrent tests.